 When a child with special needs becomes an adult, he or she can potentially qualify for Social Security benefits.
 These benefits can be a supplement to child support or even replace it completely, depending on circumstances like how much money the person receives from the Social Security Administration, whether he or she works, and whether he or she lives with a parent, in a group home, or independently.

 Work with Draper Law Office to Create a Useful Child Support Order for your Special Needs Child

 If you are a parent of a child with special needs, discuss your child’s needs and the expenses associated with them with an experienced divorce lawyer.
 Your child’s disability will make it necessary to approach child support differently than a parent of a non-disabled child would approach the issue.
-Contact Draper Law Office today online or at 866-767-4711 to schedule your free, no-obligation consultation in one of our three office locations.
+Contact Draper Law Office today online or at 866-767-4711 to schedule your free, no-obligation consultation in one of our two office locations.